From Noisy Labels to Intrinsic Structure: A Geometric-Structural Dual-Guided Framework for Noise-Robust Medical Image Segmentation: Experiments and Results

 \subsection{Comparison with State-of-the-Art Methods}

 To evaluate the effectiveness of our method, we conducted comparisons with a wide range of advanced approaches.
-These include standard loss functions such as Cross-Entropy (CE) and noise-robust alternatives, such as Generalized Cross Entropy (GCE) \cite{zhang2018generalized} and Reverse Cross Entropy (RCE) \cite{wang2019symmetric}.
-We also consider advanced frameworks such as IDMPS \cite{zhao2024ultrasound}, ADELE \cite{liu2022adaptive}, and CDR \cite{xia2020robust}.
-The comparison also covered co-training and small-loss-based approaches such as Co-Teaching \cite{han2018co}, JoCoR \cite{wei2020combating}, and RMD \cite{fang2023reliable}.
-Additionally, we compared with SP-Guide \cite{li2021superpixel}, which leverages superpixels as structural priors for noisy label refinement.
-For all experiments, the Dice score was used as the evaluation metric.
+These include standard loss functions such as Cross-Entropy (CE) and noise-robust alternatives, such as Generalized Cross Entropy (GCE) {{\citep{zhang2018generalized}}}, Reverse Cross Entropy (RCE) {{\citep{wang2019symmetric}}}, {and T-Loss {\citep{gonzalez2025robust}}, a heavy-tailed robust loss, also included in our evaluation.} We also consider advanced frameworks such as IDMPS {{\citep{zhao2024ultrasound}}}, ADELE {{\citep{liu2022adaptive}}}, and CDR {{\citep{xia2020robust}}}.
+The comparison also covered co-training and small-loss-based approaches such as Co-Teaching {{\citep{han2018co}}}, JoCoR {{\citep{wei2020combating}}}, and RMD {{\citep{fang2023reliable}}}.
+Additionally, we compared with SP-Guide {{\citep{li2021superpixel}}}, which leverages superpixels as structural priors for noisy label refinement. {Furthermore, we compared our framework with the Medical SAM Adapter (MSA) {\citep{wu2025medical}}, representing the latest state-of-the-art in adapting foundation models for fully automatic medical image segmentation.} For all experiments, the Dice score was used as the evaluation metric.